Scots property law: Principle of abstraction

-Only a conveyance, as a separate legal act, can effect the transfer of the property agreed to by contract between the parties.
-Scotland has an abstract system of property transfer, meaning the conveyance does rely on the causa traditionis of the transfer.
-In Scots law the recognised causae traditionis are loan for consumption (deriving from the Roman mutuum), gift, exchange (termed a ‘contract of excambion’), sale, ex facie absolute transfer in security and transfer in trust, expressly or otherwise.
-The validity of the conveyance (i.e. the transfer of property) does not depend on the validity of these causae, as Viscount Stair describes:"We do not follow that subtility of annulling deeds, because they are sine causa [i.e. without a causa (see above)] … and therefore narratives expressing the cause of the disposition, are never inquired into, because, though there were no cause, the disposition is good.’Stair, II, 3.14.
-[Brackets added]Therefore, Scotland differs from common-law jurisdictions such as England & Wales, who operate on a causal system where the causa traditionis is capable of annulling the transfer overall.
-By requiring a conveyance stage as well as the formation of a contract, Scots law adopts the traditio system where the cause of the transfer may be void or voidable, but the conveyance remains legally valid.
-Areas of Scots law, such as the law of sale in contract law have been, what is termed by some Scots legal academics as, "anglicised", as a result of UK parliament legislation that was based on English law principles but introduced into Scots law: such as the introduction of the floating charge or the sale of moveable property into Scots law.
-In all other cases bar the sale of corporeal moveable property, the principle of abstraction is evident in Scots law.
+Only a disposition, as a separate legal act, can effect the transfer of the property agreed to by contract between the parties.
+The contract or other obligationary legal act is the causa traditionis, or legal basis for the transfer.
+In Scots law the recognised causae traditionis are loan for consumption (mutuum), gift, excambion (i.e. exchange), sale, ex facie absolute disposition and transfer in trust, expressly or otherwise.
+However, Scotland has an abstract system of property transfer, meaning the validity of the disposition does not depend on the validity of these causae, as Viscount Stair describes:"We do not follow that subtility of annulling deeds, because they are sine causa [i.e. without a causa (see above)] … and therefore narratives expressing the cause of the disposition, are never inquired into, because, though there were no cause, the disposition is good.’Stair, II, 3.14.
+[Brackets added]Therefore, Scotland differs from most civil-law and common-law jurisdictions (e.g. England & Wales, US, etc.), who operate on a causal system under which the invalidity of the causa traditionis is capable of annulling the transfer overall.
+By abstracting the disposition stage from the formation of a contract, Scots law adopts an abstract system where the causa of the transfer may be void or voidable, but the disposition remains legally valid.
+Areas of Scots law, such as the law of sale in contract law have been, what is termed by some Scots legal academics as, 'anglicised', as a result of UK parliament legislation that was based on English law principles but introduced into Scots law: such as the introduction of the floating charge or the sale of moveable property into Scots law.
+In all other cases save the sale of corporeal moveable property, the principle of abstraction is evident in Scots law.